ghillairet/emftriple/README.md

 ## Getting Started

 Register the desired `Resource.Factory`, e.g. `RDFResourceFactory` for generating RDF/XML files.
 Registering a `Resource.Factory` is the only thing you have to do to work with RDF.
+The `RDFResourceFactory` is implemented for both Jena and Sesame (`examples/org.eclipselabs.emftriple.examples.maven.jena` and `examples/org.eclipselabs.emftriple.examples.maven.sesame`, respectively).

 ```java
 Resource.Factory.Registry.INSTANCE.getExtensionToFactoryMap().put("*", new RDFResourceFactory());